A gentle introduction to React Router 4 through practical examples.

 In the code above, whenever the route's path matches the URL location, the leftbar component will be rendered.
 Try it out in your browser and see your left sidebar in action!

-Aside: Authenticate a React App with Auth0
+Aside: Securing React Apps with Auth0

 Setting Up an Auth0 Application